tayeb1994/Devops-Project/README.md

 # Multi Trier Application Setup Locally
-- The purpose is to build, run, test, and understand your entire application on your laptop before sending it to the cloud.
+**The purpose is to build, run, test, and understand your entire application on my laptop before sending it to the cloud.**
-Windows Tools Install chocolatey from the instructions given in the link below.
+- Windows Tools Install chocolatey from the instructions given in the link below.
 - https://chocolatey.org/docs/installation
 ## Run all the below commands on Powershell (Open Powershell as Admin)
 - choco install virtualbox--version=7.0.8-y